alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

+kept platforms that are not just open to facilitate all forms of abuse we can do better than to komm

+{% slide assume_worst_intent 18 %}

+so how can we protect our users and restrict walkthroughs and best practice for the rest of presentation

+{% slide assume_worst_intent 19 %}

+the first
-kept platforms that are not just open to facilitate all forms of abuse we can do better than to komm so how can we protect our users and restrict walkthroughs and best practice for the rest of presentation the first thing I want to stress is that a lot of users who aren't risk of harassment are essentially normal users they want to
+thing I want to stress is that a lot of users who aren't risk of harassment are essentially normal users they want to